2016 Tipperary county hurling team season

 The 2016 season was Michael Ryan's first year as manager of the Tipperary senior hurling team.

 In October 2014, it had been confirmed that assistant manager Michael Ryan would succeed Eamon O'Shea as the Tipperary manager after the conclusion of the 2015 season.

-In November 2015, it was confirmed that Ryan will be assisted by former Tipperary player's John Madden as a selector and Declan Fanning as a coach in 2016.
+In November 2015, it was confirmed that Ryan would be assisted by former Tipperary player's John Madden as a selector and Declan Fanning as a coach in 2016.

 1995 All-Ireland Under-21 Hurling Championship winning captain Brian Horgan was added to the backroom team on 20 November.

 In January, Conor Stakelum was also added to the management team as a selector.

 Denis Leamy was also added to the back-room team in July.

 Brendan Maher was confirmed as captain for 2016 in December 2015 with Pádraic Maher retaining the role of vice-captain.

 Intersport/Elverys continued as sponsors of Tipperary GAA for the second year.
 The Tipperary jersey for the 2016 season was the same as was used in 2015 and displayed the Intersport brand name on the front and their co-sponsor Elvery's name on the back.

 Tipperary chose not to compete in the new Munster Senior Hurling League which began on 3 January and instead choose to arrange challenge games before the start of the National League in February.

 Tipperary began their season at the JK Brackens pitch in Templemore on 10 January where they defeated Offaly in a challenge match.

 Tipperary went on to win their 27th All-Ireland title and first time since 2010, defeating Kilkenny in the final, 2–29 to 2–20.